awsdocs/amazon-athena-user-guide/doc_source/querying-udf.md

 The following video shows how you can use UDFs in Amazon Athena to redact sensitive information\.

 **Note**
 The syntax in this video is prerelease, but the concepts are the same\.
-Use Athena engine version 2 without the `AmazonAthenaPreviewFunctionality` workgroup\.
+Use Athena without the `AmazonAthenaPreviewFunctionality` workgroup\.

 [![AWS Videos](http://img.youtube.com/vi/https://www.youtube.com/embed/AxJ6jP4Pfmo/0.jpg)](http://www.youtube.com/watch?v=https://www.youtube.com/embed/AxJ6jP4Pfmo)